-We aim to make transport movements more efficient, places more attractive, people being and feeling safer, and reduce transport's adverse impacts on the climate.
+We aim to make transport movements more efficient, places more attractive, ensure people are and feel safer, and reduce transport's adverse impacts on climate.
 Over the next five years, we will work to:

-- Develop the right solutions with our community, continuously learning and adapting; - Focus on a set of manageable priorities especially local issues; - Deliver within capital and operating budget; and - Maximise impact by securing external funding and input through collaboration with our stakeholders and all tiers of Government.
+- > develop the right solutions with our community, continuously learning and adapting; - > focus on a set of achievable priorities especially local issues; - > deliver within capital and operating budget; and - > maximise impact by securing external funding and input through collaboration with our stakeholders and all tiers of government.